 About Rock Energy’s New Meters

-Rock Energy Cooperative is investing in a new AMI (Advanced Metering Infrastructure) system, which requires the installation of new meters.
-This upgrade will help us operate more efficiently, improve reliability, and serve you better.
+Rock Energy Cooperative has invested in a new AMI (Advanced Metering Infrastructure) system, which required the installation of new meters.
+This upgrade helps us operate more efficiently, improve reliability, and serve you better.
 Here are some questions you might have about the changes.